 Here’s the Pitch

 Parents have other choices in addition to soccer, baseball/softball, and lacrosse.
-Running, swimming, wrestling, basketball, tennis, all have attributes to help your little one gain confidence and grow.
+Running, swimming, wrestling, basketball, and tennis all have attributes to help your little one gain confidence and grow.

 Tools like the Health Sports Index can help but aren’t a replacement for real experience and understanding of the world around us.

 And don’t be afraid to get involved yourself.
-Our youth need caring parents with perspective to realize the benefits of organized kids sports.
+Our youth need caring parents with perspectives to realize the benefits of organized kids’ sports.

 One final word: Our list focuses on warm-weather sports.
-To learn more about kids activities in the winter, read our guide (14) to cold-weather kids sports.
+To learn more about organized kids’ sports in the winter, read our guide (14) to cold-weather kids’ sports.

 What sports do your kids play and why?
 Let us know in the comments below.